DD2480-Group10/javaparser/report.md

 - *matching*: checks if two “concrete syntax model elements” are matching, i.e. identical, checks that both elements are the same type and where applicable that they have the same contents.

 - *calculate*: calculate the Difference between two CalculatedSyntaxModel elements, determining which elements were kept, which were added and which were removed

-- *toToken*: Convert a keyword enum into a corrensponding int.

-- *isAssignableMatchTypeParametersMatchingQName*: Check if two reference types given parameters have matching qualify names.

 4. Are exceptions taken into account in the given measurements?